yesarpit/yesarpit.github.io/blog/2019-06-23-Crush It -Book-Summary copy.md

 * Always be authentic in your content.

-Personal Brand is must in whatever you are doing for this centuary , its hard to see you survive in coming time if you are not a brand of what you do good.
+Personal Brand is must in whatever you are doing for this Century , its hard to see you survive in coming time if you are not a brand of what you do good.

 #learnings